cairneym/DefenceInDepth/03_DeployPolicies/Exercise3_Guidance.md

 ***Azure Policies*** allow us to further control *what* can be deployed into our subscriptions with the option to either **deny** or **correct** any non-compliant ones.
 We can also get an ongoing Health Check of all of our SQL Servers to ensure that they are staying compliant with our well crafted Template design.

 The other major benefit of Azure Policies is that it can assess compliance at large scale since it considers the *infrastructure as code* design of our environment and looks for patterns in the JSON defintions at the selected scope.
 Just think how m,uch easier it is to query several thousand JSON documents to confirm a specific patterns in a property compared to having to run a T-SQL query against all those instances and databases.
-I have seen company's with several hundred thousands of databases where a basic query against each one could take a full day to complete!
+I have seen companies with several hundred thousands of databases where a basic query against each one could take a full day to complete!

 In addition to the *Azure Policies* that check for out-of-compliance instances, *RBAC Roles* can ensure that only approved actors are able to perform certain actions in the subscription.
 We have already seen an example of applying a RBAC Role, where we limited the access to the Storage Accounts to only the SQL Server identity.
 As well as access controls though, *RBAC Roles* can also allow or deny activities such as who is permitted to deploy a new Azure SQL Database.